arronroasa/gaze-nathacks2025/README.md

 six==1.17.0
 tzdata==2025.2
 ```
+Additionally, download L2CS-Net at [https://github.com/edavalosanaya/L2CS-Net](https://github.com/edavalosanaya/L2CS-Net).
 ## Using Docker
 Once you have cloned the project onto your local machine, open a terminal in the repository folder and run:

 ```bash
 bash ./run.sh
 ```
-> If you are having issues with executing on Linux, try running `chmod +700 setup.sh`.
+> If you are having issues with executing on Linux, try running `chmod +700 run.sh`.

-This should automatically install the dependencies and run the .py file.
+This should automatically install the dependencies.
 ## Using the Virtual Environment
 If you have decided to use a Python virtual environment, open a `bash` terminal in the project folder and run the following command:
 ```bash